Thoughts On Clinton And the Epstein Files

 And I supposed after Trump implodes and you change your minds again, you will be right again.

-Big Jim knows being honest with others starts with being honest with yourself.
+Being honest with others starts with being honest with yourself.

 Painting of the Adoration of the Magi by Guido of Siena (13th Century), assumed allowed under Public Domain.